 - Project 112/SHAD participants

-- Currently enrolled Veterans and new enrollees who were discharged from active duty on or after January 28, 2003, are eligible for the enhanced benefits for 5 years post discharge.
+- Combat veterans who were discharged on or after Jan.
+28, 2003, are eligible for enhanced benefits for 5 years after discharge.

-- Veterans with gross household income below the geographically-adjusted income limits (GMT) for their resident location and who agree to pay copays
+- Veterans with gross household income below certain limits and who agree to pay copays

-- Veterans with gross household income above the VA and the geographically-adjusted income limits for their resident location and who agrees to pay copays
+- Veterans with gross household income above certain limits and who agree to pay copays

 VA Travel Reimbursement